Devographics/Monorepo/README.md

 See "docker-compose.yml" and "Justfile" for our local setup.

 To reset the local Redis instance, the best approach is to remove the Redis container.
-This might be needed if you don't see the "demo_survey" in surveyform during local dev or testing.

 ---